 General professional skills courses (Allgemeine Berufsvorbereitung, ABV)

-Freie Universität Berlin introduced general professional skills courses (Allgemeine Berufsvorbereitung, abbreviated ABV) as a component of its bachelor’s degree programs in order to improve graduates’ career prospects.
-These courses help ensure that what students learn in their academic careers is grounded in practice and provide students with additional interdisciplinary skills and skills in related areas, which are becoming increasingly important factors in determining students’ later professional success, especially in light of the increasing internationalization of labor markets.
-An extensive centralized selection of courses on various topics – foreign language, information and media skills, gender and diversity awareness, organizational and management skills, and interpersonal, social, and communications skills – is open to all students enrolled in bachelor’s degree programs.
+Freie Universität Berlin introduced General Professional Skills (Allgemeine Berufsvorbereitung, abbreviated ABV) as a component of its bachelor’s degree programs in order to improve graduates’ career prospects.
+These courses help ensure that what students learn in their academic careers is grounded in practice, and provide students with additional interdisciplinary skills and skills in related areas, which are becoming increasingly important in determining graduates’ later professional success, especially in light of the increasing internationalization of labor markets.
+An extensive centralized selection of courses on various topics – foreign languages, information and media skills, gender and diversity awareness, organization and management, communications skills, sustainable development, and research orientation – is open to all students enrolled in bachelor’s degree programs (except for those who are planning a career as primary or secondary school teachers).
 Discipline-specific courses offered by individual departments and institutes, along with the required professional internship, also offer a wide range of opportunities to prepare students for professional activities in line with their qualifications once they finish their studies.

 Academic program structure